-As a grafters on the service you will have signed-up as a self employed contractor and will be responsible for managing your own tax affairs.
+As a grafter on the service you will have signed-up as a self employed contractor and will be responsible for managing your own tax affairs.

-On completion of the job, or at regular intervals as agreed with the employer, they can use Grafter to make a payment directly into your bank account
+On completion of the job, or at regular intervals as agreed with the employer, they can use Grafter to make a payment into your bank account via our payments partner.

-Payment normally takes seven working days to clear through the payment card and banking system so please allow this time before contacting the employer or us
+Payment normally takes a few hours to clear through the payment card and banking system so please allow this time before contacting the employer or us.

 5. Get Reviewed

-On completion of the work, both employer and grafter can review each other, providing you have used the platform for payments
+On completion of the work, both client and grafter can review each other, providing you have used the platform for payments.

 Not Available for work?